xdaDaveShaw/xdaDaveShaw.github.io/_posts/2013-01-23-my-linqpad-tfs-template.markdown

  - `IBuildServer` for Builds
  - `VersionControlServer` for Source Control
  - `WorkItemStore` for Work Items

-<p>In the downloaded file there are also some `XNamespace` declarations at the top, which are used when I have to update `IBuildDetail.BuildDefinition.ProcessParameters` using Linq to Xml.
+In the downloaded file there are also some `XNamespace` declarations at the top, which are used when I have to update `IBuildDetail.BuildDefinition.ProcessParameters` using Linq to Xml.
 These are the common three I found myself having to declare each time, so I just made them part of the template.

 ### Download

 You can download the "linq" file for Linqpad from my OneDrive:

  - TFS2010: [Download](http://sdrv.ms/14azPrs)
  - TFS2012: [Download](http://sdrv.ms/ZvvXgZ)
  - TFS2013: [Download](http://sdrv.ms/149bA0S)